joyfulljs/imagemin/README.md

-# compress image with aspect ratio or not
+# resize/compress image with aspect ratio or not

 # API
 - **createImage(src: string): Promise\<HTMLImageElement\>**